PHILOSOPHY AND PROTOCOL

 - Dressed for your role (no general street clothes)

 - And be prepared to create “place” SPECIFICALLY with furniture and props.
 Always keep your costumes and props in your car, as I may request a given piece at any time.

 To “try” is a lie, it makes you cry and then you die!

 If you “try” to do it, you’ve already departed from it…

 Thank you for your passion, your commitment and your contribution.
-I'm glad you're here!
+We’re glad you’re here!
 You are not alone on your journey to your true self.
 Your authentic self is also searching for you.
 Burn bright.
 Revel in your time.
 The adventure continues…

 Love to you,